Employee breaks in through air vent to steal safe

 The video shows Torres crawling around with his shirt covering his face.
 A couple times his shirt drops, catching his full face on camera.

-The alleged burglar even used sticky tape to try and fish out cash from the safe.
+The alleged burglar even used sticky tape to try and fish out cash from the safe but left empty handed.

 Torres is in Schenectady County Jail charged with burglary.